-Jamie’s interest in Cinnabar Theater originated while in college in the early 1990s.
-Living in Petaluma, Jamie frequented shows put on by Cinnabar, which was the location of one of the first dates she had with her now husband of nearly 20 years.
-After re-locating back to Petaluma in 2011, Jamie’s oldest daughter sparked an interest in the Young Rep program at Cinnabar and was cast as Grandpa Joe in Willy Wonka for the 2011 holiday show.
-The rest is history as her daughter has now performed in over 18 shows at Cinnabar since that time (both Young Rep and in Professional Season shows) and her younger daughter has participated in the summer camp theater programs.
+Jamie’s first visited Cinnabar Theater during college, and enjoyed a first date there with her now husband of 20 years.
+After re-locating back to Petaluma in 2011, Jamie’s oldest daughter was cast as Grandpa Joe in the Cinnabar Young Rep production of Willy Wonka.
+The rest is history as her daughter has performed in more than 18 shows at Cinnabar (both Young Rep and in Professional Season shows) while her younger daughter has participated in the summer camp programs.

 Gabby’s a lifelong Petaluma resident and has 20 years of experience in operations and finance for a Sonoma County based construction company with 60+ employees.
 She served as the Corporate Secretary and Trustee of their qualified plans.

-With 10+ years of volunteer and fundraising experience, she has served as the Vice President / board member for St. Vincent’s Parent’s & Friends’ Organization and Vice President / board member for Acorn Circle Homeowners Association.
+With 10+ years of volunteer and fundraising experience, she has served as the Board Vice President for St. Vincent’s Parent’s & Friends’ Organization and Board Vice President for Acorn Circle Homeowners Association.
 In addition, she’s volunteered at Cinnabar Theater, The Fabulous Women of Petaluma, St. Vincent’s Elementary and St. Vincent High School.

 Gabby is married, and has a daughter and three step-children.
 Her daughter has participated in 15+ shows in the Cinnabar Young Rep Program and has served as a camp counselor for the Cinnabar summer programs for three summers.
 She enjoys traveling, reading, cooking and spending time with friends and family.

-Lori’s educational background includes a Bachelor of Science from the University of Connecticut and postgraduate studies completed at the Universidad de Sevilla.
-She also holds a Senior Professional in Human Resources Certification.
-Lori has more than twenty years of Human Resources management experience in the insurance, banking, telecommunications and manufacturing industries.
-She is currently the Senior Vice President of Human Resources and Development at Exchange Bank headquartered in Santa Rosa, California and her prior employment includes JDS Uniphase, Fireman’s Fund, Zurich Insurance Company, American Express, and John Alden Life Insurance Company.
-Lori specializes in Employee Relations and Talent Acquisition and Development, and has an extensive knowledge of compensation and benefits design and administration.
-Her work in professional organizations includes serving on the Board of the Santa Rosa Chamber of Commerce, the Alliance of North Bay Chambers, The Ceres Community Project HR Committee and the National Association of Independent Insurers HR Forum.
-Lori served for eight years as Vice President Programs and Workshops on the PASCO Board (Professional Association of Sonoma County).
+Lori holds a Bachelor of Science from the University of Connecticut; she completed postgraduate studies at the Universidad de Sevilla.
+Lori has more than 20 years of Human Resources management experience in the insurance, banking, telecommunications and manufacturing industries.
+She is currently the Senior Vice President of Human Resources and Development at Exchange Bank.
+Lori has served on the Board of the Santa Rosa Chamber of Commerce, the Alliance of North Bay Chambers, The Ceres Community Project HR Committee and the National Association of Independent Insurers HR Forum.
+Lori spent eight years as Board Vice President/Programs and Workshops for the Professional Association of Sonoma County.
 She also has been a member of SHRM, NCHRA, the Employment Advisory Council, the HR Banking Roundtable, and the Insurance Personnel Association.
-Lori has spoken at national conferences on various Human Resources topics and has represented the Human Resources perspective on various panel discussions.
 Additionally, Lori serves on the Leadership Committee for Petaluma’s annual Relay for Life benefitting the American Cancer Society.
-Lori resides in Petaluma with her son Joshua, a firefighter with Gold Ridge Fire Department in Sebastopol and a recent graduate of the SRJC Paramedic Academy.
-She has a daughter, Rebecca, who graduated Southern Oregon University with a Master’s in Education and teaches special needs students in Eagle Point, Oregon.
+Lori resides in Petaluma with her son Joshua, a firefighter with Gold Ridge Fire Department in Sebastopol.
+Her daughter Rebecca graduated Southern Oregon University with a Master’s in Education and teaches special needs students in Eagle Point, Oregon.
 Lori’s interests include theater, cooking, travel, sports and family.